-Gunnebo House and Gardens - The 1700s summer villa
+Gunnebo House and Gardens – a unique 18th century country house

-A quarter of an hour out of Gothenburg lies Gunnebo House and Gardens – an excellent choice if you want to stroll around in a beautiful park setting and eat well.
+Fifteen minutes from Gothenburg lies Gunnebo House and Gardens – an excellent choice if you want to stroll around an authentic 18th century estate, go on a guided tour and enjoy organic food and fika in the restaurant.
 Perfect for a day trip!
+Dogs are also welcome.

 Photographer: Lina Ikse

-Gunnebo Coffee House and Restaurant is in the old servants’ quarters, right next to the castle.
-Lunches, pastries and coffee are served here every day.
-All ingredients are organic and the menu is seasonal, closely connected to the place and the 18th century.
+Gunnebo’s restaurant, Kaffehus och Krog, is situated in the old servants’ quarters next to the House.
+Both lunch and fika are served here every day.
+All ingredients are organic and the menu is seasonal, based on the produce provided by the gardeners, with a nod to the 18th century.

-- A visit to the open farm.
-To the east of the kitchen garden there’s a group of traditional Falu red buildings.
-It’s Gunnebo’s farm, where children can say hi to the horses and cows, and play in the play area.
+Just east of the kitchen gardens are a group of Falu red buildings.
+This is Gunnebo’s farm, where children can say hi to the Hedemora hens and play on the hill.